 A full assessment was carried out on the likely interactions between existing and proposed culture operations and the Annex 1 habitats of 1130-Estuaries and 1140-Mudflats and sandflats not covered by seawater at low tide.
 Furthermore, constituent communities of habitat 1130 considered were; Intertidal sand with Nephtys cirrosa community, Zostera community complex, Fine to muddy sand with polychaetes community, Mixed sediment community and Intertidal muddy fine sand community.
-For habitat 1140 the constituent communities considered were Intertidal sand with Nephtys cirrosa community, Zostera community complex, Fine to muddy sand with polychaetes community and Intertidal muddy fine sand community.
+For habitat 1140 the constituent communities considered were Intertidal sand with Nephtys cirrosa community, Zostera community, Zostera community, Zostera community and Intertidal muddy fine sand community and Intertidal muddy fine sand community and Intertidal muddy fine sand community.

-Based upon the scale of spatial overlap of current and proposed intertidal oyster aquaculture activities (including access route activity) and the relatively high tolerance levels of the habitats and associated species, the general conclusion is that current and proposed intertidal culture activities are non-disturbing to the Qualifying Interests and their constituent community types.
-However, an access route for a number of oyster application sites will pose a significant risk to the Conservation Objectives of one marine benthic habitat feature for which the SAC is designated: Zostera community complex.
-Zostera habitats are not compatible with vehicular or foot traffic and the access route should be realigned to avoid this sensitive habitat.
+Based upon the scale of spatial overlap of current and proposed intertidal oyster aquaculture activities (including access route activity) and the relatively high tolerance levels of the habitats and associated species, the general conclusion is that current and proposed intertidal culture activities are nondisturbing to the Qualifying Interests and their constituent community types.